MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-fundamentals.md

 When you use certificates to perform certificate-based authentication, you must ensure that both relying parties have the CA certificate (public-keys) trust chain.
 In this case, the **relying parties** are the Intune managed device and the authentication access point, such as Wi-Fi, VPN, or web service.

 The root CA must be present.
 If the issuing CA certificate isn't present, then it can be requested by the relying party using the native certificate chain engine for the intended OS platform.
-The relying party can request the leaf certificate's *Authority Information Access* property.
+The relying party can request the issuing CA certificate using the leaf certificate's *Authority Information Access* property.

 ## Certificate-based authentication
 This section provides a basic understanding of the various certificates being used when a client or device performs certificate-based authentication.